openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

       '0' [bB] ( [01] | [01] [01_]* [01] )
       ;

-It is presented by the examples below:
+Integral literals with different bases are represented by the examples below:

 .. code-block:: typescript
    :linenos: